soenkekluth/sticky-state/README.md

 unlike almost all polyfills you can find in the wild StickyState is high perfomant. the calculations are reduced to a minimum by persisting several attributes.

+not all browsers are supported right now - but will be the next days

 ###install
 ```
 npm install sticky-state